- ST&CI provides employment and life, social and literacy skills and community activities for adults with an intellectual/developmental disability.

 - The Supported Living Service provides daily living and community involvement support for adults with intellectual and developmental disabilities and brain-injury who choose to live in their own home.

 - We provide employment services for any individual who self-identifies with any disability.
-Services range from basics like building a resume through to on-site job coaching support and everything in between.
+Services range from basics such as building a resume through to on-site job coaching support and everything in between.

 - The Literacy Outreach Centre provides daily morning literacy classes and afternoon literacy outreach for families, seniors, and adults.
 Services are available to those with and without a disability.